By: Kendall Jones on March 11th, 2022

 Once you begin work on a change order, document the work being done, including time and material costs.
 Be sure to share these documents with the owner and discuss any issues that might arise along the way.

 A good change order process established a method for managing change orders across your projects.
-Regardless of the complexity or number of change orders, each are handled in consistent and uniform way.
+Regardless of the complexity or number of change orders, each one should be handled in a consistent and uniform way.

 Once the process is established, you can evaluate and modify it to make it as streamlined as possible.